 "Net Asset Value" means total assets less Indebtedness, accounts payable, accrued liabilities, credit facilities, mortgages and interest rate swaps.

-"Debt to GBV" means the ratio of Indebtedness to GBV at a particular time.
+"Debt to GBV" is a non-IFRS ratio and means the ratio of Indebtedness to GBV at a particular time.

 "Debt Service" means the total payments of principal and interest on debt.